m-x-t/Marvel-Fan-Club/README.md

 ## Overview
 ### Description
-Thos app will allow you to interact with other Marvel fans by discussing favored movies and scenes, share hype or disdain for trailers, and
+This app will allow you to interact with other Marvel fans by discussing favored movies and scenes, share hype or disdain for trailers, and view a tribute to the late Stan Lee, founder of Marvel.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Social Media
 - **Mobile:** This app would primarily be used for mobile devices.
 While it could function on a pc, it would most likely have additional features on a mobile platform.